rgoles/ecommerce/README.md

 # ecommerce
-first try at ecommerce with react + tailwind...
+first try at ecommerce with react + bootstrap